-We will monitor the implementation of New Local Plan policies to ensure that the objectives and targets within the Plan are met.
+We will monitor the implementation of the Local Plan policies to ensure that the objectives and targets within the Plan are met.

 The table sets out the Council's key monitoring indicators which will be used to monitor success towards meeting the objectives in this plan.
-If the trigger points are reached this does not necessarily mean the policy is failing.
+If the trigger points are reached the Council will carry out its own review to assess whether the policy is not working as expected.
+This may mean that: